Sharon Beverly

-Sharon Beverly is the vice president of athletics and recreation at the University of Hartford.
+Sharon Beverly is an American former women's college basketball coach and athletics administrator.
+She served as the athletic director at the University of Hartford from 2021 to 2023.
 Beverly was also a former professional basketball player in France and the United States.

 Education

 In 2010, Beverly earned her doctorate degree in Leadership for Higher Education.
 Her dissertation was about why few female athletes ended up becoming coaches.
 Some of the reasons women gave for not pursuing a career in coaching were perceived poor pay and a lack of visible women in those positions.

 Career

 Beverly played basketball while an undergraduate at Queens College, playing with the team in the first women’s basketball game to be held at Madison Square Garden before graduating in 1979.
 After college, Beverly played professionally in France and for the New Jersey Gems, a team in the Women’s Professional Basketball League (WBL).

 Beverly went on to become an assistant coach at Queens College before becoming head coach of the Fairleigh Dickinson women’s basketball team.
 She later coached for the New Jersey Institute of Technology, before becoming Associate Athletics Director and later director of athletics and physical education at Vassar College.
 In 2010, she was named Eastern Collegiate Athletic Conference Woman Administrator of the Year.